 All too soon it is time to go.
 There were new villages to discover but I do hope the perfect little village of Pigna never changes.

-Kathryn Burrington is a travel writer and photographer, who has worked in the travel industry for over 17 years.
+Kathryn Burrington is a travel writer and photographer, who has worked in the travel industry for many years.
 In her blog, Travel With Kat, she shares her joy of discovering new countries, cultures and cuisines.